nspsck/RM67162_Micropython_QSPI/README.md

 b = bytearray(100 * 1024)
 ```
 twice, starting from the 2nd time, it takes a very long time for it to complete.
+Update: This is most likely caused by Thonny's memory leak.
+As discussed [here](https://github.com/micropython/micropython/issues/12325).
+So you can assume that the driver would run just fine......
+I hope....

 Contents: